 - 1. Publication with ISSN Journal by a student and co-authored by staff member will be given one credit extra. - Student can opt Hindi/ French/ Other foreign Language approved by certified Institutions to earn one credit.
-The certificate (Hindi) must be obtained from Dakshina Bharat Hindi Prachar Sabha and He/ she has to enroll and complete during their programme period (I- to IIIsemester). - Award winners in Paper Presentation in Sponsored International Seminar/conference/Participation in short term workshop (minimum 5 days) will be given one credit extra. - Student can earn one credit, if they complete any one online certification courses/ Self study paper prescribed by the concerned department.
+The certificate (Hindi) must be obtained from Dakshina Bharat Hindi Prachar Sabha and He/ she has to enroll and complete during their programme period (I- to IIIsemester). - Award winners in Paper Presentation in Sponsored International Seminar/conference/Participation in short term workshop (minimum 5 days) will be given one credit extra. - 4.
+Student can earn one credit, if they complete any one online certification courses/ Self study paper prescribed by the concerned department.
+List of online courses Prescribed by the Department: NPTEL, Spoken Tutorial, Khan academy, Course era.com and Udemy. - Award Winners in Social Activities/ Extra Curricular/ Co-Curricular Activities/ Representation in Sports at University/ District/ State/ National/ International level can earn one credit extra.